Levon Zourabian: Armenian National Congress

 Following the return of Levon Ter-Petrossian to active politics in 2007, Zourabian resigned from the International Crisis Group and continued his career as a public figure supporting Ter-Petrossian’s candidacy during the presidential elections of 2008.
 After the formation of the Armenian National Congress in 2008 he became Coordinator of its Central Office.

 During the 2012 Armenian parliamentary election, Zourabian was elected to the National Assembly of Armenia as a majoritarian candidate for the 9th electoral district.
 He led the Armenian National Congress's faction in parliament.
+After serving as an MP and leading the ANC’s parliamentary faction until 2017, Zourabian continued his political activity within the Armenian National Congress leadership as deputy chairman.
+In the 2021 parliamentary election, the ANC received 1.5% of the vote and failed to enter parliament.

+In December 2025, the ANC announced it would participate in Armenia’s 2026 parliamentary elections and nominated Zourabian as its candidate for Prime Minister, stating that it intended to pursue a broad political alliance format for the campaign.
+At the announcement press conference, Zourabian emphasized Armenia’s security challenges as a top priority, followed by private-sector economic development.

 Personal life

 Levon Zourabian is married to Shogher Matevosyan, who is the editor in chief of Chorrord Ishkhanutyun weekly and the daughter of writer Hrant Matevosyan.
 They have two children.